edwardfung123/redso-sharing-python-profiling/README.md

 true.
 We get two identities from the matrix form and allow us to derive `O(log n)` algo.

+## Next step?

+Let's take a look what memory profiler can do.

 # Updated `main.py`

 ```
+#!/usr/bin/env python27

 import logging
 logging.basicConfig(level=logging.DEBUG)

 def fibonacci_v1(n):
+  '''The naive recursive implementation.
+It starts not working when n is around
+  30-40.'''
   if n == 0:
     return 0